armory/documentation/_spinnaker/terraform-use-integration.md

 ![Terraform Integration logs](/images/terraformer-ui-logs.png)

-Terraform's primary interface for user feedback is logging.
-When executed on your workstation, the log output is streamed to `stdout`.
-The Terraform Integration captures the log output and makes it available on the **Pipelines** page of Deck as part of the **Execution Details**.
+Terraform provides logs that describe the status of your Terraform action.
+When you run Terraform actions on your workstation, the log output is streamed to `stdout`.
+For Armory's Terraform Integration, Spinnaker captures the log output and makes it available on the **Pipelines** page of Deck as part of the **Execution Details**.
 Exit codes in the log represent the following states:

 ```
 0 = Succeeded with empty diff (no changes)